Thank you for your visit! This is Hiroshi Okamoto a.k.a MD.

 In case you want to continue, below is the detail on the introduction of myself and this blog content and title.

 To summarize, I am an Educator, Performer, and Life-long learner, as shown in the image below

-Currently, I am in Mauritania (developing country in West Africa) and working in international education development.
+Currently, I work in international education development.
 Till today, I have supported 36 countries across 4 continents through a wide range of organizations to promote quality of education (United Nations, International NGO, government institution, school).
 The duty countries included Mongolia, Chile, Mauritania, Kenya, the US.
 Previously I worked in Kenya, Mauritania, Mongolia, Chile and the U.S. in education (teacher/teacher trainer and project/programme manager).

 When I say educator work, people often ask me “did you like studying at school?” or “Did you have favorite teachers?”.
 The answer to those is simply “No”.
 When I was a student in Japan, I was far from “good student! as I did not like school study and my grade was less than average.
 Although I was very curious and ask many questions during classes, teachers would tell me “reduce your questions” or “do it later” or even “don’t ask questions”, so my image towards teachers was rather limited and even negative.
 Also when I am in the curious mode, I did not mind doing something different from others, so I also experienced semi-bullying.
 So honestly I didn’t have so much good memory at school.
 I was also very fat when I was primary and middle school student.
 I even thought that my life would be boring.

 On the other hand, I loved learning what I was curious about outside school, teaching something, and playing with children, so I decided to major education to provide children with precious and joyful learning time at school (where I did not enjoy studying and teachers who narrowed the possibilities).
 Many years later, instead of me teaching in the classroom, I am working on providing education access or improving quality of learning in developing countries.
 That shift in my career was triggered through my performer background.

 So far, I have been involved with performing activities of musician, dancer, actor, chef, designer and presenter.